Well, I take it back. I want to remember your name, and I’m terrible at names. So it helps if I have your name in front of me.

 Once the script was up and running, it took about 1/2 hour to process all the files.
 Meanwhile, I was off doing something else!

-Note: this was written by Raganwald on posterous.com, which unfortunately went belly-up April 2013.
+Note: the post “I don’t hire unlucky people” was written by Raganwald on posterous.com, which unfortunately went belly-up April 2013.
 It is too important a lesson to let disappear, so I’m posting it here.
+For all you fellow unlucky people, I hope you get hired soon. 🙂

 Bertram Wooster and Ernestine Anderson were staffing up their teams.
 Bertram was hiring trainees to work in the company’s retail stores, Ernestine was hiring software developers to build a new supply chain system for the company’s operations.
 “Bert,” Ernestine asked, “I have hundreds of resumés, how do I whittle them down to a handful of calls and a few interviews?”